Proto69/JailWebhook/README.md

 3. Start the server and a folder `JailWebhook` will be generated with a `config.yml` file.
 4. Add the Webhook URL to the top of the file, if you are unsure how to get one reffer to [this page](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
 5. Configure the plugins using `config.yml` to your needs
-6. Reload the plugin using `/jwreload`
+6. Reload the plugin using `/jw reload`

 ## Credits